Artur (footballer, born 1996): Columbus Crew

 On 18 October 2020 Artur scored his first regular season goal, helping Columbus to a 3–1 win over NYCFC.
 In a shortened season due to the COVID-19 pandemic, Artur appeared in 22 of a possible 23 regular season games, scoring 2 goals and recording 4 assists to help the Crew to a 3rd place finish in the Eastern Conference.
 He started all four of the Crew's playoff games, scoring the only goal in the Eastern Conference finals to advance to MLS Cup 2020.
 In the final, Artur played 87 minutes and helped the Crew to a 3–0 win over Seattle Sounders FC, winning Columbus's second ever MLS Cup.

 During the 2020 offseason, Artur had sports hernia surgery to combat the lingering issue that he had since his arrival to Columbus.
 He appeared in 6 of the first 7 MLS matches and all 4 CONCACAF Champions League matches, but with Artur still playing through pain, the team decided to shut him down to rest.
 On August 2, 2021, two months after his last appearance, the club announced that Artur had undergone a second hernia surgery, ending his season.
-Columbus struggled without Artur, finishing 9th in the conference and missing out on the playoffs.
-The Crew did manage to win the 2021 Campeones Cup, defeating Cruz Azul 2–0.

-Artur started the first 13 MLS games of the 2022 season for Columbus before missing 2 months due to a hairline fracture in his leg.
+Columbus struggled, finishing 9th in the conference and missing out on the playoffs.
+The Crew did manage to win the 2021 Campeones Cup, defeating Cruz Azul 2–0.Artur started the first 13 MLS games of the 2022 season for Columbus before missing 2 months due to a hairline fracture in his leg.
 He returned to the pitch on 3 August, coming off the bench in a 2–1 loss to CF Montréal.
-Artur ended the season with 24 appearances as the Crew finished 8th in the Conference, 1 spot and 2 points behind the final playoff spot.
+Artur ended the season with 24 appearances as the Crew finished 8th in the Conference, two points behind the final playoff spot.